Migrate from ApiFlash to ScreenshotAPI

 Migration Checklist

-- Create an account at screenshotapi.to and purchase credits
+- Create an account at screenshotapi.to — 200 free screenshots/month included

 - Store your API key in environment variables as